047: Art for Amateurs

 It's a low-stakes opportunity to express yourself, and maybe unblock some creativity.
 Closer to DIY comics (or cave paintings) than "fine art".

-Join 65+ courageous people who have completed the full series!
+Join 65+ courageous people who have completed the series!

 Sign up below :